anidroid/TACS/README.md

 Running TACS requires [`Python`](https://wiki.python.org/moin/BeginnersGuide/Download) and the libraries [`pandas`](https://pandas.pydata.org/getting_started.html) and [`spacy`](https://spacy.io/usage).
 Visualisations require `Jupyter Notebook`.
 With all required packages installed, download the files [tacs.py](tacs.py) and [csd.csv](csd.csv) and run tacs.py in a desired Python application.
 Running TACS requires [`Python`](https://wiki.python.org/moin/BeginnersGuide/Download) and the libraries [`pandas`](https://pandas.pydata.org/getting_started.html) and [`spacy`](https://spacy.io/usage).
 Visualisations require `Jupyter Notebook`.
 With all required packages installed, download the files [tacs.py](tacs.py) and [csd.csv](csd.csv) and run tacs.py in a Python application.
 [Documentation](https://nbviewer.jupyter.org/github/anidroid/tacs/blob/master/Documentation-DRAFT.ipynb)  can be accessed as an interactive Jupyter Notebook or HTML.
 The [Documentation](https://nbviewer.jupyter.org/github/anidroid/tacs/blob/master/Documentation-DRAFT.ipynb) can be accessed as an interactive Jupyter Notebook or HTML.

 ## Reference
-More information about the project can be found in the following [preprint](https://nbviewer.jupyter.org/github/anidroid/tacs/blob/master/tacs-soups.pdf)
+Further information about the project can be found in the following [preprint](https://nbviewer.jupyter.org/github/anidroid/tacs/blob/master/tacs-soups.pdf).